M. G. Ramachandran: Legacy and honours

+Ramachandran generally began all his speeches with the phrase En rathathin rathamana udan pirappukkale ("Blood of my blood, my fellow siblings").
+He is widely known by the epithets "Makkal Thilagam" (Jewel of the People), "Puratchi Thalaivar" (Revolutionary Leader), and "Ponmana Chemmal" (Generous one) in Tamil Nadu.

 Ramachandran was awarded honorary doctorates by The World University in 1974 for his contributions to Indian cinema, and the University of Madras in 1987 for his contributions to public affairs.
 On 19 March 1988, Ramachandran was posthumously honoured with Bharat Ratna, India's highest civilian honour.
 He became the third chief minister of the state to receive the award after C. Rajagopalachari and K. Kamaraj.
 The timing of the award was controversial, and his opponents criticised the central government led by Congress under Rajiv Gandhi to have influenced the decision to give the award to help win the upcoming 1989 Lok Sabha election.

-Ramachandran is widely known by the epithets "Makkal Thilagam" (Jewel of the People), "Puratchi Thalaivar" (Revolutionary Leader), and "Ponmana Chemmal" (Generous one) in Tamil Nadu.
-In 1989, Dr. M. G. R. Home and Higher Secondary School for the Speech and Hearing Impaired was established at the his erstwhile residence in Ramapuram, in accordance with his last will and testament written in January 1987.
+In 1989, Dr. M. G. R. Home and Higher Secondary School for the Speech and Hearing Impaired was established at his erstwhile residence in Ramapuram, Chennai, in accordance with his last will and testament written in January 1987.
 His official residence located at 27, Arcot Street, Thyagaraya Nagar was converted into a memorial house and opened for public viewing.
 The Dr. MGR-Janaki College of Arts and Science for Women was established in a part of the land that housed Sathya Studios.

 A life-size statue of Ramachandran was unveiled on 7 December 2006 in the Parliament House by then Lok Sabha Speaker Somnath Chatterjee.
 To commemorate Ramachandran's birth centenary in 2017, the Reserve Bank of India issued Rs.
 100 and Rs.5 coins that bore his image as a portrait along with an inscription mentioning the event.

 Several localities, roads, places, and establishments have been named in his honour.
 MGR Nagar, a residential neighbourhood in Chennai was named after him.
 Chennai Mofussil Bus Terminus, Salem Central Bus Stand, Tirunelveli New Bus Stand, and M.G.R.
 Bus Stand at Madurai are named after him.
 On 5 April 2019, Government of India renamed the Chennai Central railway station as Puratchi Thalaivar Dr. M.G.
 Ramachandran Central Railway Station to honour him.
 On 31 July 2020, Central Metro station of the Chennai Metro was renamed after Ramachandran.
 On 17 October 2021, the AIADMK headquarters in Royapettah was renamed as Puratchi Thalaivar M.G.R.
 Maaligai by party leaders in memory of the party's founder.